-Inside: Our December finds are especially sweet, cozy, and memorable.
+Inside: This list of beautiful and cozy December books is for you if you are looking for titles that are especially sweet and memorable.
 From cookies to kindness, Christmas trees to family time, this month’s selections reflect the miracle of the season and the power of simple moments to become our life’s most treasured memories.
+Updated for 2022.

 Our December finds are especially sweet, cozy, and memorable.
 From cookies to kindness, Christmas trees to family time, this month’s selections reflect the miracle of the season and the power of simple moments to become our life’s most treasured memories.